tscott0817/tone-bridge/README.md

 ## Tech Used

-- Fonted created with React.js
+- Fronted created with React.js
 - Logic constructed with Tone.js and Tonal.js
 - Backend built with PostgreSQL and Supabase